wassimbj/stupidfancywords/README.md

 - **Computing :** Computing is any activity that uses computers to manage, process, and communicate information.
 It includes development of both hardware and software.

-- **API :** its nothing but a web server (code your write e.g: using Nodejs, Python...) that respond to user requests (e.g: creating an account) with Fail or Success messages.
+- **API :** its nothing but a web server (code you write e.g: using Nodejs, Python...) that respond to user requests (e.g: creating an account) with Fail or Success messages.

+- **Vanilla / Pure :** its just refers to the pure/first programming language, for example Node.js is written in vanilla javascript.

 ----